 "Mass-producing mbira only leads to low quality instruments with an unrefined sound.
 To me, each instrument has a special place because I make it to be a unique companion for life for its owner."

 Fradreck inspects the wood of the Mubvamaropa tree thoroughly before purchasing it for mbira making.
-The Zimbabwe College of Music had their set of nyamaropa tuning instruments made by Fradreck in 1989, and then smaller karimbas.
+The Zimbabwe College of Music had their set of nyamaropa tuning instruments made by Fradreck in 1989, as well as smaller karimbas.
 When Fradreck left his job in 1992, he turned to making mbira instruments for a living.
 MBIRA has helped him to make this a great success.
-Mujuru can now afford to send all his children to school (two of his sons are presently university students) and and also helps many other children in his home village to attend school.
-Fradreck has taught his sons the art of mbira making and they are currently learning how to play with the dexterity of their father.
+Through proceeds of mbira sales, Mujuru has sent his children to school, including 2 through university, and he also helps many children in his home village to attend school.
+Fradreck has taught his sons, and a variety of other young people, the art of mbira making.

-The most important thing to Fradreck about the mbira is that it is a holy instrument used to pass information to and from the ancestors and God -- he preaches this to his students and anyone who loves mbira music.
+The most important thing about the mbira for Fradreck is that it is a holy instrument, used to pass information to and from the ancestors and God -- he preaches this to his students and anyone who loves mbira music.
 He reminds them that they should play the mbira and not keep it as a curio in their display cabinets.

-"When I play mbira I will be speaking to the ancestors.
-Overseas I play for the spirits of their lands, in mind I play for their ancestors."
+"When I play mbira I am speaking to the ancestors.
+Even overseas I play for the spirits of their lands, I play for their ancestors."

-Fradreck Mujuru's mbiras are now world-famous, and his instruments are included in the cllections of museums.
+Fradreck Mujuru's mbiras are now world-famous, and his instruments are included in the collections of museums.